Samekah/DoD/README.md

 ### USER INSTRUCTIONS:
 ------------------

-As Dungeons of doom is a text based game there is a key for hat items on the map mean, these are:
+As Dungeons of Doom is a text-based game there is a key for the items on the map, these are:

 - **P** - this represents the player
 - **E** - this represents the exit